phunghx/robotics/Project 4 - RoboND-DeepLearning-Project/writeup_carldgosselin.md

 After the encoding process, the 1x1 convolution block is executed.
 The 1x1 convolution is used to reduce the number of depth channels.
 It compresses the previous filter dimensions to 1 (dimensionality reduction).
 Thus, speeding up the computation process.

- After the 1x1 convolution block, the decoder block is used to extract/decode the encoded data with additional spatial information.
+ After the 1x1 convolution block is executed (mapping an input pixel with all it's channels to an output pixel), the decoder block is executed to extract/decode the encoded data with additional spatial information.

 ## Decoder block